-If you’ve been lucky enough to visit Queenstown before and have any tips to share, add them in the comments below!
+If you’ve been lucky enough to visit Queenstown before and have any tips to share, add them to the comments below!
+But first, watch this…

 1. Bungy Jump with AJ Hackett Bungy